stmorare/Azure-Cloud-Projects/Chapter 1 - Introduction to Azure and  Cloud Computing.md

 	3.  **Azure Disk Storage**: offers high-performance, durable block storage for use with Azure VMs.
 It is ideal for applications that require low-latency access to data, such as databases and enterprise applications.
 		- ***EXAMPLE***: Game studios and financial firms, such as Pearl Abyss and BlackRock, leverage the extremely high throughput and sub-millisecond latency of Azure Ultra Disk Storage for data-intensive and latency-sensitive applications like online gaming or complex financial modeling.

+5. ***Networking Services***:
+    1. **Azure Virtual Network (VNet)**: enables you to create isolated networks within the Azure cloud.
+You have full control over IP address ranges, subnets, routing, and security settings, allowing you to design and manage your network infrastructure.
+	    -  ***EXAMPLE***: you can use VNet to segment your applications into different subnets for better security and management.
+You can also establish secure connections between your on-premises network and Azure VNet using VPN Gateway or ExpressRoute.